 Please note, before he told me anything specific, he prefaced everything by saying, "My mother ruled with an iron fist.
 She was so bad, I nicknamed her Don Cordeleone."

 |TOSS THE GUN AND TAKE THE CANOLIS.
 THERE WERE MANY TIMES THAT MY FRIEND THOUGHT THAT SHE WAS GOING TO HAVE HIM SLEEPING WITH THE FISHES.|

 Her common catchphrase was, "I love you...you *lousy bum." *But she didn't really say lousy bum.

-I'm sure that lifestyle was never funny to grow-up in but my friend was so well-adjusted as an adult that he has dedicated himself to ending the cycle of negativity that infected his mother when she was growing up.
+I'm sure that lifestyle was difficult to grow-up in.
+But my friend is so well-adjusted as an adult that he has dedicated himself to ending the cycle of negativity that infected his mother when she was growing up.
 Far better, my friend is able to twist a humorous spin into every awful incident he was forced to endure.

 My favorite Don Cordeleone story involves his family trip to Macy's on Fifth Avenue in Manhattan.
 He's about four, his sister is six and his mom is experiencing the edginess of tunnel-vision while power-shopping.

 Any young children would feel bored if they were being dragged through every aisle in the womens-wear department.
 In what had to feel like an eternity, my friend and his sister began to wander and whine for candy, balloons or whatever else they saw.
 Everyone would have been better served if mom provided such a simple diversion.
 Instead, the Don couldn't be bothered.
 So, to combat or at least minimize the distractions, mom responded with a series of threats, screams and slaps.

 My friend needed the restroom but was intimidated to ask for favors.
 When it became an emergency he sheepishly flinched, "Mommy, I have to go poopy."